jadecobra/python_tdd_exercises/source/functions.rst

           ),
           {'first_name': 'my_first_name', 'last_name': 'my_last_name'}
         )
-   the terminal updates to show an :doc:`AssertionError` for the last test I added
+   the terminal shows an :doc:`AssertionError` for the last test I added
   * time to match the last test to the expected value in the comparison
   .. code-block:: python